-If you’re new to mobile phones, you might think that a monthly plan is the obvious way to go.
+If you’re new to mobile phones, you might think that a monthly tariff is the obvious way to go.

-However, unless you need unlimited minutes, lots of data or international calling features, there’s a good chance prepaid carriers will save you money and make billing simpler.
+However, unless you need unlimited minutes, lots of data or international calling features, there’s a good chance prepaid networks will save you money and make billing simpler.

-Most carriers can tell you if your phone is compatible with their network with a quick phone call.
+Most networks can tell you if your phone is compatible with their service with a quick phone call.

 Don’t Forget the Accessories

 - You might also consider a protective case .
-While they’ll make your phone a little bigger and heavier, a good case can be the difference between a shattered screen or no scratches at all should you drop your phone.
+While they’ll make your mobile a little bigger and heavier, a good case can be the difference between a shattered screen or no scratches at all should you drop it.

-If you have any additional questions about the phones listed here or have an alternate suggestion, leave us a comment below!
+If you have any additional questions about the options listed here or have an alternate suggestion, leave us a comment below!

 Disclosure: You should know that in some cases, we may receive a referral fee (at no additional cost to you) for products purchased through the links on our site.
 These links help support our work but they do not influence our content.
 Our editorial recommendations are always genuine and we try to feature only the best products and services.
 Why trust us?